Code-Institute-Submissions/Wild_Thing_Yoga/README.md

 Special thanks to :
 1. The [Stack Over Flow](https://stackoverflow.com/questions/11948245/markdown-to-create-pages-and-table-of-contents) community for assistance with additional learning in semantics and fixing errors, particularly with the table of contents in my ReadMe.md.
 2. The [Web Dev Tutorials](https://www.youtube.com/watch?v=LbYKqXBy2hI) for assistance with targeting and customizing a Bootstrap NavBar.
-3. the tutors at Code Institute for their guidence and support.
+3. The tutors at Code Institute for their guidence and support.
-4. My mentor Rohit Sharma for his guidance and advice.
+4. My mentor Rohit Sharma for his guidance and advice through out.
 5. My peers on the slack community for assistance with testing and guidance throughout the project.